 Is there anything more nerve-racking than experimenting with your skin care regime?
 Many factors go into having glowing skin and balancing all of them can be a delicate business.

-Finding the right natural cleanser, one that treats both your skin and the planet kindly, makes the effort worth it.
+Finding the right natural vegan cleanser, one that treats both your skin and the planet kindly, makes the effort worth it.
 Since everyone’s skin is unique and comes with its own set of requirements, we put together some recommendations for all the different preferences.

-Whether you’re unhappy with your current cleanser or just interested in learning about the various types of natural face cleansers out there, we’ve got you covered.
+Whether you’re unhappy with your current cleanser or just interested in learning about the various types of natural face vegan cleansers out there, we’ve got you covered.

 How Natural Cleansers Beat Conventional Ones

-Before we dig into the different options for vegan facial cleansers, let’s look at a little of the science behind skin care.
+Before we dig into the different options for vegan cleansers, let’s look at a little of the science behind skin care.

 Your skin has something called an “acid mantle.”
 While that name sounds vaguely unpleasant, the acid mantle is actually a useful protector.
 Without it, your skin would be vulnerable to dehydration, bacteria, and environmental pollutants.
 This barrier is made of sweat, skin oils, and dead skin cells.
 Charming, we know.